beef331/nimscripter/readme.md

 Nimscripter is enables easy interop between Nim and Nimscript for realtime scriptable applications.

 ## How to use
-Install Nimscripter(`nimble install nimscripter`) with Nimble then create a .nim file and .nims file.
+Install Nimscripter(`nimble install nimscripter`) with Nimble then create a .nim file with the following.

 ```nim
 import nimscripter